 Thoughts were clustering on my head and my headache just went worse and worse, I walked back home but something was preventing me to enter my house, from my back I could hear;

-“You need to be freshened up Demonica,” that was Tanya’s voice I thought.
+“You need to be freshened up Demonica,” that was Tanya’s voice, I thought.

 She grabbed me from behind and we started descending right there were we were standing, we went deep into the earth using no portal at all, while my headache suddenly went away, she had taken me back to the second circle of hell and said I was required there.